 More than its magnificent beaches, cliffs, and natural parks, Kauai has a lot more to offer.
 If you are the kind of tourist or traveler that craves to stay away from large crowds and flocks of vacationers, here are some of the hidden gems you should definitely visit when in Kauai:

 Makawehi Lithified Cliffs

-Located in just a short distance from the popular Shipwreck Beach in South Shore Poipu, the Makawehi Lithified Cliffs is one of the more precious hidden gems of Kauai.
+You can locate Makawehi Lithified Cliffs just a short distance from the popular Shipwreck Beach in South Shore Poipu.
+It is one of the more precious hidden gems of Kauai.
 Reached after a pine-needled forest hike, it provides the solitude some travelers are craving for when visiting Hawaii.
 It offers a magnificent view of the Pacific Ocean, overlooking the edge of sun-bleached cliffs and rock formations which were molded by thousands of years of pounding waves.

 Menehune Fish Ponds

 The Menehune Fish ponds were created by a dam across a portion of the Huleia River with the purpose of trapping fish to feed Hawaiian royalty known as the Ali’i.
 The wall separating the pond from the stream is 900 feet long, five feet high and meticulously assembled with lava rock.
 Hawaiian legends say that Menehune (or little people) created this pond over 1,000 years ago.

 Wailua River and Uluwehi Waterfalls

 More than its share of the Pacific Ocean, rivers are also home to Hawaii’s only navigable rivers.
 Tourists can enjoy the calm waters of Wailua River and kayak their way to a 100-foot bridal-veil waterfall—the Uluwehi Waterfalls.